saramcel/School_District_Analysis/README.md

   ![New results 4](/Resources/N4.png)

   - There is now NaN for the 9th graders for math and reading scores because of the NaNs in Thomas High School 9th grade scores.
 These NaNs are not ignored in calculations and they are keeping the calculation from completing properly.
-A good idea would be to drop these students entirely from the data so that the calculations will work.
+A good idea would be to drop these students entirely from the data and try this analysis again.

   ### 5. How does replacing the ninth-grade scores affect scores by school spending